CSIS-iLab/india-states/_analysis/states-update-october-24-2018.md

 ---
 **Big News**

-The center asks Telangana to return $25.8 million granted to the state under the Pradhan Mantri Awas Yojana; Maharashtra approves vehicle for fast-tracking development of the Dharavi slums; the Ministry of Civil Aviation clears a proposal to connect Guwahati airport with seven neighboring countries; Sterlite Power announces it has commissioned the Northern Region System Strengthening project two months ahead of schedule; Punjab amends its industrial policy to give investment incentives, such as GST concessions approval for global tendering; and more.
+The center asks Telangana to return $25.8 million granted to the state under the Pradhan Mantri Awas Yojana; Maharashtra approves vehicle for fast-tracking development of the Dharavi slums; the Ministry of Civil Aviation clears a proposal to connect Guwahati airport with seven neighboring countries; Sterlite Power announces it has commissioned the Northern Region System Strengthening project in Jammu and Kashmir two months ahead of schedule; Punjab amends its industrial policy to give investment incentives, such as GST concessions approval for global tendering; and more.

 **Center – State relations**